Your Complete Guide To Yoga Insurance

 Secondly, choose a plan with at least $2 million in liability coverage per occurrence.
 This may sound like a lot, but million dollar lawsuits are becoming the norm.

-beYogi insurance covers 350 styles of yoga, massage, pilates, and other wellness practices.
+beYogi insurance covers 450 styles of yoga, massage, Pilates, and other wellness practices.

 While you may be practicing at one studio for now, you never know what the future holds!
 Opportunities may arise to teach a workshop, in private client’s homes, or at retreats and festivals. beYogi insurance will follow you no matter where you teach.

 Make the most of your money and look for a plan with added benefits.
-Yoga liability insurance is good for more than just the liability: beYogi’s plan covers lost or stolen equipment and offers bonus resources such as a free business website and professional resources for yoga teachers.
+Yoga liability insurance is good for more than just the liability: beYogi’s plan offers bonus resources such as a free business website and professional resources for yoga teachers.

 You will also want to consider what happens after your insurance policy expires.
 With Occurrence Form Coverage, any claim that is filed after your policy has expired will be covered, as long as the incident in question happened while your policy was still active.
 Many other insurance companies have a Claims-Made policy that will not cover you if a claim is filed after your policy expires. beYogi offers an Occurrence Form policy to all of its policy holders, so you can have peace of mind that you will be covered in the event that an incident does arise.